About the City Council

 People have asked, “Who is my councilor?”
 In Bend, all seven city councilors are elected at large — that is, by all voters in the city.
 There are no wards or other districts represented by a single councilor.
 Candidates for the city council run for a particular position (numbered 1 -7), which means that sometimes a candidate runs unopposed while other candidates have multiple competitors.

-In 2018, voters will elect a mayor (Position 7).
+As of 2018, voters directly elect a mayor (Position 7).
 Previously, the mayor was selected by the council from among its members.
-Three seats will be up for election in 2018 and the remaining four in 2020.
+Four seats will be up for election in 2020 and the remaining three (including the mayor) in 2022.

 The council meets the 1st and 3rd Wednesdays of each month for work sessions at 5:00 pm and regular meetings at 7:00 pm at City Hall.
 Both are open to the public, though public comments are taken only at the beginning of the regular meeting (fill out a sign-up sheet at the door; comments are limited to three minutes).
 Also, meetings are broadcast live on the City’s website and on cable on COTV Channel 11 beginning at 6 p.m.